Inmate speaks exclusively to News 3 after accusing Chesapeake deputy of sexual assault

 “I don’t want to be quiet on the fact that it did happen to me,” said Stanley.

 We reached out to Burnside.
-No one answered the door at his home and a woman who answered the phone did not have any comment about the allegations.
+No one answered the door at his home, and a woman who answered the phone did not have any comment about the allegations.

 Burnside worked at the sheriff’s office for 17 years.